nmaiorana/csgy9223_IntroOffSec/week_4/challenge-week4_README.md

 ```
 I worked through this using a solver and some c struct definitions in pwntools+gdb.
 The program had 4 operations with the 3 operation code.

-- Opcode 0 with the index of the number of words that were checked correctly
+- Opcode 0 with the index of the number of words that were checked correctly so far
-- Opcode 1 with the word to check
+- Opcode 1 with the length and the word to check
 - Opcode 2 with a 0 to run the check
 - Opcode 2 with a 2 to clear the current state